 What happens when Inflation reaches Double Digits?

 If inflation reaches 10 percent or more, it is called Hyperinflation.
-This typically happens when the government prints money without taking the inflation rates into consideration.
+This typically happens when the government prints money without considering the inflation rates.
 In Zimbabwe, from the late 1990s, hyperinflation saw the country’s economy grow highly unstable.
-Whenever inflation crosses double digits, the best hedge is to buy gold.
+Whenever inflation crosses double digits, one of the best hedges is to buy gold.
 Remember, hyperinflation can lead to the collapse of a country’s economy.

 Some other important aspects

 Let’s say that you have taken a home loan at a fixed rate of interest.
-In such a case, if the inflation rates increase, then you will benefit because your monthly loan payments will decrease in value over a period of time.
+In such a case, if there is inflation, then you will benefit because your monthly loan payments will decrease in value over some time.
 This does not mean that the installment amount will reduce.
-However, if you are paying Dhs 5,000 per month towards your home loan installments, then with increasing inflation rates, you will feel like you are paying less as your income grows along with the rate of inflation.
-On the flip side, if you are repaying a loan with a variable rate of interest, then an increasing inflation rate will find you paying more every month.
+However, if you are paying AED 5,000 per month towards your home loan installments, then with inflation, you will feel like you are paying less as your income grows along with the rate of inflation.
+On the flip side, if you are repaying a loan with a variable rate of interest, then due to inflation you will find paying more every month.

 Another great way to minimize the negative effects of inflation is by investing in stocks.
-Let’s say that due to an increasing inflation rate, the value of a particular product increases every year.
+Let’s say that due to inflation, the value of a particular product increases every year.
 Therefore, the value of the company who manufactures that product also increases.
 Hence, if you hold stocks in such a company, then you can protect yourself from the negative effects of inflation to a certain extent.

-Rising inflation also leads to an increase in the price of real estate properties.
-Therefore, people who invest in a property before inflation can benefit from the rising prices if they plan to sell it when the inflation rates increase.
+Inflation also leads to an increase in the price of real estate properties.
+Therefore, people who invest in a property before inflation can benefit from the rising costs if they plan to sell it during the boom.